prathyusha-ch/Image-processing/README.md

 ![image](https://user-images.githubusercontent.com/72489647/105331380-3fdc1580-5b88-11eb-961d-0cb2bb40f4a1.png)
 12.Develop a program to implement thresholding of an image.
-Image Thresholding:is a simple form of image segmentation.It is a way to create a binary image from a grayscale or full-color image.
+Image Thresholding:is a simple form of image segmentation.It is a way to create a binary image from a grayscale or full-color image. cv2.THRESH_BINARY: If pixel intensity is greater than the set threshold, value set to 255, else set to 0 (black). cv2.THRESH_BINARY_INV: Inverted or Opposite case of cv2.THRESH_BINARY. cv.THRESH_TRUNC: If pixel intensity value is greater than threshold, it is truncated to the threshold.
+The pixel values are set to be the same as the threshold.
+All other values remain the same. cv.THRESH_TOZERO: Pixel intensity is set to 0, for all the pixels intensity, less than the threshold value. cv.THRESH_TOZERO_INV: Inverted or Opposite case of cv2.THRESH_TOZERO.